viewflex/ligero/README.md

 A good place to start understanding any codebase is through the [interfaces](https://github.com/viewflex/ligero/tree/master/src/Contracts).
 In this package nearly every class implements an interface, providing a clear map of core functionality, and a decoupling of code that allows extension, decoration, or replacement of any class, without side-effects.

 It's not necessary to learn about every component before you start using this package - all configuration can be done fluently without extending or decorating classes.
-See the following sections to get up and running quickly with your own custom CRUD domains.
+See the following sections to get up and running quickly with your own custom BREAD domains.

 #### Getting Started